 Transportation to the student's school of origin will be provided in accordance with the McKinney-Vento Homeless Assistance Act.
-For additional information concerning the rights of students and parents/quardians of students in homeless situations or assistance in accessing transportation services, contact the district's liaison for homeless students in the Teaching and Learning Department at the district office.
+For additional information concerning the rights of students and parents/guardians of students in homeless situations or assistance in accessing transportation services, contact the district's Family Outreach Supervisor in the Teaching and Learning Department at the district office.
 Board Policy JECBD